 (3) Have the person responsible for moral education in the school lecture them;

-(4) Separate them for self-reflection or have them special receive special education on school rules, discipline, and behavioral rules in a special educational venue established within the school;
+(4) Separate them for self-reflection or have them receive specialized education on school rules, discipline, and behavioral rules in a special educational venue established within the school;

 (5) Request that families accompany them to school;